 - 1 Color transparency film

 - 2 RGB monitor

 - 3 Offset press (white)

+- 4 Other print device

 You must account for the gamut of your printer when designing on a color monitor.
 When printed, colors that fall outside the printer gamut are "mapped" to printable colors.
 This process, referred to as gamut mapping, takes place when color data is converted or adjusted to meet the gamut requirements of a printer.